man-a-v/Emotion_Detection/README.md

 - **Real-Time Updates**: Emotion predictions are dynamically updated and displayed on the Streamlit app, providing instant feedback on detected facial expressions.

-## Acknowledgments

-The emotion detection model is based on a transfer-learned ImageNet architecture trained on the FER 2013 dataset.